opendocsg/slw-judgments-backfill/2018_SGHC_2/report.md

  (d) whether any other third party has a right to claim against the tortfeasor, for example, for psychiatric injury resulting from being a witness to the accident or because the victim was a valuable employee of a third party and time and expense is incurred in finding a replacement.

-48     The interplay between an estate claim and a dependency claim was discussed in _AOD (a minor suing by his litigation representative) v AOE_ [2016] 1 SLR 217 (“ _AOD_ ”). _AOD_ concerned a young road traffic accident victim who suffered severe injuries resulting in a shortened life expectancy.
+48     The interplay between an estate claim and a dependency claim was discussed in _AOD (a minor suing by his litigation representative) v AOE_ <span class="citation">[2016] 1 SLR 217</span> (“ _AOD_ ”). _AOD_ concerned a young road traffic accident victim who suffered severe injuries resulting in a shortened life expectancy.
 One issue was whether damages could be given for the loss of earnings across all the years of life which the victim would have had if he had not met with the accident.
 It was in this context that observations were made on a lost-years claim by a living plaintiff, a deceased plaintiff’s estate, and a dependency claim (see [194], [201], [248], [260] and [261]).

 49     The High Court in _AOD_ noted at [181] and [185] that the common law rule that no action could be brought for loss suffered through the killing of another was changed by Parliament through s 10 of the Civil Law Act (Cap 43, 1999 Rev Ed) (“CLA”).
 After the victim dies, the cause of action survives for the benefit of the deceased’s estate.